Tom Robinson Band: History

-Change in lineup
+Change in line-up

-Power in the Darkness reached number 4 in the UK album charts and won the band a gold record, and TRB were voted "Best New Band" and "Best London Band" for the year 1977 by listeners at the Capital Radio Music Awards.
+Power in the Darkness reached number 4 in the UK Albums Chart and won the band a gold record, and TRB were voted "Best New Band" and "Best London Band" for the year 1977 by listeners at the Capital Radio Music Awards.
 Keyboardist Mark Ambler left the band after recording the first album.
 Session pianist Nick Plytas was drafted in as a temporary replacement, and played with TRB at a major Anti-Nazi League rally in London's Victoria Park early that year.

 Keyboardist Ian Parker joined as a permanent replacement for Ambler.
 TRB then went to Rockfield Studios in Wales to record their next album, TRB Two.
-Chris Thomas, who had produced their first album, was also at the control deck for their second album, to start off with.
-Drummer Dolphin Taylor suggested Todd Rundgren should replace Thomas.
+When they started recording, Chris Thomas, who had produced their first album, was at the control deck.
+Drummer Dolphin Taylor suggested Todd Rundgren to replace Thomas.
 After not being able to decide which tracks should appear on the LP, the band eventually agreed to let Rundgren choose.
-However, he picked two of the songs Taylor particularly disliked, and Taylor decided that he would leave rather than play on the tracks.
-A day later he had calmed down somewhat and offered to return, but Robinson refused, and Preston Heyman was recruited as an emergency stand-in.
-His picture was included on the album cover, but there was never any intention for him to join the band permanently.
+However, when Rundgren picked two of the songs Taylor particularly disliked, Taylor decided that he would rather leave rather than play on the tracks.
+A day later Taylor had calmed down and offered to return, but Robinson refused, and Preston Heyman was recruited as an emergency stand-in.
+Heyman's picture was included on the album cover, but there was never any intention for him to join the band permanently.
 Taylor's eventual replacement was Charlie Morgan who had played for Kate Bush, and went on to drum for Elton John for a further fifteen years.

 To support the album's release, the band went on tour, but by this point the TRB's infighting had taken its toll.
 When guitarist Kustow decided to quit in 1979 that was the end of TRB.
 Their last two gigs were in Torhout and Werchter, Belgium in 1979.

 In 1989, Robinson, Kustow and Ambler put together a reunion tour with Steve Creese on drums.
 They played sold-out shows at the Marquee Club in London and went on for the best part of a year before splitting again.